 When Nietzsche saw himself in these circumstances, he chose madness.

-26. Despite everything: everything weighs
+26. Despite everything: everything is burdensome

 28. Transition to the second argument